PARISH COUNCIL MINUTES

 Minutes of the meeting of Hyde Parish Council held on

-9th October 2019 at 7pm in the Church Community Rooms
+8th January 2020 at 7pm in the Church Community Rooms

-In attendance: Mrs M Coatham (Clerk); Lyndsey Whitehead (School Governor); no members of the public
+In attendance: Mrs M Coatham (Clerk); 3 members of the public

-1. Apologies: County Councillor Heron; District Cllr Lane
+Apologies: Cllr Mulcahy; County Councillor Heron; District Cllr Lane; Lyndsey Whitehead (School Governor);

-4. Matters arising from the minutes
+Matters arising from the minutes

-Nil further on award
+Nil further on award (AS to update)